 The Promotions Office provides graphic design and advertising to assist student organizations in promoting their events.
 The Video Team produces a variety of videos promoting campus events and educating students.
 Services are also available for creating and producing videos.
 Contact (616) 331-2340 for more information.

 Spotlight - Campus Life Programming

 Spotlight Productions, the campus entertainment board, selects and organizes large-scale concerts, big-name comedians, a series of free movies, monthly coffeehouse performers, nationally recognized speakers, and aspiring artists.
-Call (616) 331-2806 for more information.
+Visit the website at www.gvsu.edu/studentlife/programming or call (616) 331-2806 for more information.

 Academic and professional organizations focus on academic disciplines or are related to a specific professional field.